 If you would like to make an appointment to discuss accommodations and accessibility, please follow the steps listed below:

 If you think that your accommodations need to be updated, please contact SASS and submit updated documentation.

 Any student who has questions about accommodations or who is dissatisfied with the kind of accommodations received, or how those accommodations are delivered, is responsible for contacting Student Access and Support Services as soon as possible to have the situation reviewed.

-Any student who believes they have been discriminated against on the basis of disability should contact the Coordinator of the Grievance Process for information about grievance procedures.
-The current coordinator is Cassie Eskridge, associate dean of students, who may be reached at email@example.com or by calling 510.430.3241.
+Any student who believes they have been discriminated against on the basis of disability should contact the Dean of Students at firstname.lastname@example.org for information about grievance procedures.

 Download the Student Guide to Concerns, Complaints, and Grievances (PDF).